khodor14/Cdbgtricks/README.md

 # ccdbgUpdater
 ccdbgUpdater is a modular tool for updating a colored and compacted de Bruijn Graph.
+This tool is on progress.
 ### Augmenting a compacted de Bruijn Graph by a new genome or a set of sequences
+We support at the moment a fasta output format.
 ## Requirements

 ccdbgUpdater is developed in C++11